dynamsoft-docs/barcode-reader-docs/faq/general/unprintable-character.md

 permalink: /faq/general/unprintable-character.html
 ---

-# How to Handle Unprintable Characters Like "\u{1D}" or "{GS}" from the Barcode Text?
+# How to Handle Non-printable Characters Like "\u{1D}" or "{GS}" from the Barcode Text?

-This page helps to you modify the barcode results when unreadable characters exists in the barcode text you decoded.
+This page helps to you modify the barcode results when non-printable characters exists in the barcode text you decoded.

 You always get 2 values that stands for the barcode decoding result from the `textResult` object:

-- `barcodeByte`
+- `barcodeBytes`
 - `barcodeText`

-Since `barcodeText` is a string value that generated from the `barcodeByte`, is might be decoded into different characters based on different character encoding formats.
-When there exists a non-printable ASCII value (0 ~ 31 or 127) in the `barcodeByte` array, the value is decoded into a unreadable character.
-Currently, the library doesn't provide methods to remove the unreadable characters nor convert them into readable characters, you have to add your own code to recognize the non-printable values and replace or remove them.
-The following code snippet is an example for how to create a method for processing the `barcodeByte` into a string you want.
+Since `barcodeText` is a string value that generated from the `barcodeBytes`, is might be decoded into different characters based on different character encoding formats.
+When there exists a non-printable ASCII value (0 ~ 31 or 127) in the `barcodeBytes` array, the value is decoded into a messy code.
+Currently, the library doesn't provide methods to remove the non-printable characters nor convert them into printable characters, you have to add your own code to recognize the non-printable characters and replace or remove them.
+The following code snippet is an example for how to create a method for processing the `barcodeBytes` into a string you want.

 **Code Snippet**